Fidelity plateaus from correlated noise in isolated few-level quantum systems: The model

-Our measure of adiabaticity is the probability of finding the system in its ground state at the end of the ramp, $\mathscr{F}(t_f)$.
-In a noise-free system, provided the energy gap above the ground state remains finite during the ramp, $\mathscr{F}(t_f) \to 1$ as $t_f$ becomes large \cite{Messiah}.
-However, in a system with fast noise this is not the case, since the eigenbasis fluctuates rapidly even for large $t_f$.
+Our measure of adiabaticity is the probability of finding the system in its ground state at the end of the process, $\mathscr{F}(T)$.
+Of course this probability will not in general be unity, because of the possibility of non-adiabatic transitions out of the ground state due to the finite rate of change of $\mathcal{H}_0(t)$.
+In a noise-free system, however, provided the Hamiltonian changes smoothly and the energy gap above the ground state remains finite throughout, $\mathscr{F}(T) \to 1$ as $T$ becomes large \cite{Messiah}.